 1. Plan ahead

 The mornings are hectic enough without having to pack lunches, argue over outfit choices or look for that one lost shoe.
 In order to avoid frantically running around your home, plan things out the night before.
 Packing your kids’ lunches in the evening – whether it’s leftovers from dinner or fresh-made sandwiches – allows you more time for the unexpected things that may happen in the morning.

 Also, picking out your kiddos’ outfits the night before is a big timesaver.
 Let’s be honest: The 7 a.m. clothing battle is not the highlight of the day.
 To avoid this, take the time the night before to prep a complete outfit: shirt, pants, socks, underwear, accessories and shoes.
 If there is ample space in your child’s room, try investing in little cubbies for him or her to place the clothing items for the following day.
 If not, simply hang everything up and make it easily accessible to your child.

 2. Give items a ‘home’

-Mom of three and professional organizer Andrea Wolf of NEAT: Need Everything Away and Tidy in the Huntington Woods and Royal Oak areas says giving items a "home" or place is a crucial way to get and stay organized.
-"The minute something doesn’t have a home, that’s when piles start," Wolf says.
+Andrea Wolf, a mom of three and professional organizer in Oakland County, says giving items a “home” or place is a crucial way to get and stay organized.
+“The minute something doesn’t have a home, that’s when piles start,” Wolf says.

 From fabric bins for shoes to magazine racks for important papers and plastic envelopes for the extra stuff you want to hold on to, Wolf says putting items in their respective places alleviates stress, mess and the hassle of losing things.